Police hunt for gun theft suspect with manifesto for Trump

 - Angels rally with seven runs in ninth inning to complete sweep of Mariners

+About three hours later, Rocky County Sheriff Robert Spoden said Jakubowski burglarized a gun store in Janesville, Wisconsin, about 70 miles (110 kilometers) southwest of Milwaukee.
+He left with 18 firearms, including at least two rifles, before setting his car on fire and vanishing, Spoden said.

+The video was obtained from a social media network by law enforcement officials, who have declined to say where it was posted or who shot it.
+However, the sheriff’s office has said an associate of Jakubowski who received a copy of the manifesto has been cooperating.

-It is not clear if the White House has received Jakubowski’s manifesto.
+It was not immediately clear whether the White House received the manifesto.

-Investigators say Jakubowski has made no specific threat.
-He remains at large Monday morning, according to Rock County sheriff’s dispatcher Jenna Winiarski.
+Investigators have followed up on more than 400 tips and leads in the manhunt, and federal authorities are investigating any leads developing outside the area.
+Aiding local law enforcement in the search is the FBI, the U.S. Secret Service, and the Bureau of Alcohol, Tobacco, Firearms and Explosives.

+The FBI is offering a $10,000 reward for information leading to Jakubowski’s capture.

 The sheriff’s office said in a statement Sunday night that it had contacted school districts to inform them that Jakubowski is still on the run so they can make decisions on any precautionary measures.
 Many Rock County schools are on spring break this week.

-About 150 local, state and federal law enforcement officers and support personnel are involved in the hunt for Jakubowski, the sheriff’s office said.
-Investigators said they have followed up on more than 300 tips and leads in the manhunt, and federal authorities are investigating any leads developing outside the area.
+Churches have been told by law enforcement to be on alert because the manifesto included anti-religious views.

+Jakuboswki writes in his manifesto about “injustices he believes that the government and society and the upper class have put forth onto the rest of the citizens,” Spoden said.

+“It’s just an overview that he feels that the government, and law enforcement in particular are acting as terrorists and are enslaving the people and creating this environment that he finds unacceptable,” Spoden said.

-Jakubowski has had several run-ins with law enforcement over the years.
-Most were for traffic violations, though he has previously resisted arrest and once tried to disarm an officer, said Janesville Police Chief David Moore.
+Over the years, Jakubowski has had several run-ins with law enforcement, most for traffic violations.
+But he has previously resisted arrest and once tried to disarm an officer, said Janesville Police Chief David Moore.

+“What we have not seen in the past is this anti-government, or terrorist-type information.
+That is a new element for all of us,” Moore said.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.